Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

 Kraken Advanced Stats

-- Seattle has gone over the total on one occasion over its last 10 games.
+- The Kraken and their opponents hit the over just one time over Seattle's last 10 games.

-- In the past 10 games, the Kraken and their opponents are averaging 2.8 fewer goals per game than their season game average of 9.4 goals.
+- Over their last 10 games, the Kraken and their opponents are averaging 6.6 goals, 2.8 goals lower than their season-long per-game average.

 - The Kraken's 289 total goals (3.5 per game) are the fourth-most in the NHL.